Skip to content

 Karl Krull is taking single-cell proteomics

-Karl Krull, a PhD candidate working in Jeroen Krijgsveld‘s group at t...
+Dr. Karl Krull, a proteomics researcher working in Jeroen Krijgsveld‘...

 IN THIS EDITION: Big things are happening at IonOpticks.
 We’re excited to...